ContingencyOfTautologicalContradictions/Lucy/README.md

 - Define the macro ``lucy_xss`` to enable XSS intrinsics

-## Documentation

-The documentation's layout is the same as the source's layout:

-If you want to consult the documentation of ``Source/Meta/Same.hpp``, head to ``Documentation/Meta/Same.md``.

-I recommend using a Markdown renderer for reading the .md files, such as Obsidian.

 ## Profiles

 Lucy supports the different profiles proposed for C++, that target different needs based on safety.